holyr00d/ascii-art/README.md

-run ascii.py add path to your image or url image. .png will be saved to your dsesktop
+run ascii.py add path to your image or url image. .png will be saved to your desktop

 Edit def enhance_color(color, factor=2.5):  # Increase factor to enhance color vibrance.